How to make a sourdough starter from scratch is much easier that you might think. All you need is water and flour and a bit of patience.

 Every time you feed your starter you will be discarding a good portion of the existing one.
 If you don’t do this, and simply add more water and flour to the existing starter, you will not only end up with a mountain of sourdough starter in no time at all, you’ll also end up with a starter with an overabundance of acetic acid bacteria.
 This will compromise the viability of your starter and make your bread taste very sour.

-During the initial phase of getting your young starter off the ground, diligently feeding it – initially once a day but after a few days every 12 hours – it will grow more active and vigorous day by day and at the end be strong enough to be used as a leavening agent to make beautifully flavored and very healthy breads.
+During the initial phase of getting your young starter off the ground, diligently feeding it – initially once a day but after a few days every 12 hours – it grows more active and vigorous day by day.
+In the end it will be strong enough to be used as a leavening agent to make beautifully flavored and very healthy breads.

 Right, let’s roll up those sleeves and get to it.